-- 11. The school maintains an operating schedule that includes a total number of instructional hours each year that is not less than that required of a public school serving the same grades; - 12.
+- 7. The school has an adequate program of continuing professional staff development as demonstrated in the application; - 8.
+The school employs a sufficient number of professional staff for the population served; - 9.
+The school substantially complies with all statutory requirements for approved independent schools and the Board's rules for approved independent schools including nondiscrimination in admissions and operations and requirements relative to its facilities, fire drills, and the immunization of its students against disease; - 10.
+The school maintains a register of the daily attendance of each of its enrolled students; - 11.
+The school maintains an operating schedule that includes a total number of instructional hours each year that is not less than that required of a public school serving the same grades; - 12.
 The school has the financial capacity to carry out its stated objectives for the period of approval evidenced by one of the following: - (A) An audit letter by a certified accounting firm from the present or prior year describing financial capacity; - (B) A notarized letter summarizing the financial status within the present or prior fiscal year signed by the board of directors or governing body; - (C) An audit from the present or prior fiscal year performed by a certified accounting firm; or - (D) A statement of financial capacity of a private, state, or regional agency recognized by the State Board for accrediting purposes concerning the school's financial capacity; - 13.
 The school complies with the requirements of 16 V.S.A. § 255 relating to criminal record checks and checks of the Child Protection Registry and the Vulnerable Adult Abuse, Neglect, and Exploitation Registry; - 14.
 The school complies with legal requirements concerning nondiscriminatory school branding; - 15.
-The school has adopted a policy on record maintenance and retention that, at minimum, provides for the timely and confidential disposition of student records in the event of the school's closure; - 16. the school promotes an equitable, just, and inclusive community of adults and students, foster a culture of learning, and inspire students to respect and value diversity in its many forms; and - 17.
-The school has attested to its compliance with Vermont-specific laws and regulations by submitting a complete, unmodified annual attestation form with its application. - (b) The Board shall make the following findings prior to approval of any school that submitted an accredited independent school application: - 1.
-The school is accredited and deemed in good standing by a recognized accrediting agency under Section 2227 (Recognized Accrediting Agencies) within the last five years;
+The school has adopted a policy on record maintenance and retention that, at minimum, provides for the timely and confidential disposition of student records in the event of the school's closure;

-- 2. The application and materials submitted sufficiently demonstrate that the school provides a minimum course of study pursuant to 16 V.S.A. § 906; and - 3.
-The school has attested to its compliance with Vermont-specific laws and regulations by submitting a complete, unmodified annual attestation form with its application - (c) Prior to approving a school's application to receive public funds pursuant to Subsection 2229.6, the Board shall consider the recommendation of the Secretary and find that the school meets all requirements necessary for approval under these rules and applicable sections of Title 16.
+- 16. the school promotes an equitable, just, and inclusive community of adults and students, fosters a culture of learning, and inspires students to respect and value diversity in its many forms; and - 17.
+The school has assuredttested to its compliance with Vermont-specific laws and regulations by submitting a complete, unmodified annual compliance attestation assurance form with its application. - (b) The Board shall make the following findings prior to approvingal of any school that submitted an accredited independent school application: - 1.
+The school is accredited and deemed in good standing by a recognized accrediting agency under Section 2227 (Recognized Accrediting Agencies) within the last five years; - 2.
+The application and materials submitted sufficiently demonstrate that the school provides a minimum course of study pursuant to 16 V.S.A. § 906; and - 3.
+The school has assuredattested to its compliance with Vermont-specific laws and regulations by submitting a complete, unmodified annual compliance attestation assurance form with its application, and the Agency has independently certified compliance with the nondiscrimination provisions of these rules and applicable law. - (c) Prior to approving a school's application to receive public funds pursuant to Subsection 2229.6, the Board shall consider the recommendation of the Secretary and find that the school meets all requirements necessary for approval under these rules and applicable sections of Title 16.